Destinations Italy Sardinia

 Drag to see more

 A 5-star hotel that doesn't shout about it.
-The villa was Antoine de Saint-Exupéry's hideout, Liz Taylor and Richard Burton's bolt-hole, and is still one of the only properties in Italy whose enclosure walls reach the sea on three sides.
-Twenty-five rooms, all individual, mostly with original furnishings and Romanov-era antiques the Savoy princesses left behind.
+Once a private residence for European aristocracy, the villa is one of the only properties in Italy whose enclosure walls reach the sea on three sides.
+Twenty-four rooms and suites, all individual, surrounded by a centuries-old park.
 The outdoor seawater pool is dropped into a small private cove.
-The indoor heated seawater pool is in the spa, in the basement, and runs year-round.
+The indoor heated seawater pool runs year-round and lives in the basement spa — sold as fee-based Aqua Journey packages (€25 for the heated pool + relaxation zone, €50 for the full circuit including sauna and Turkish bath).
+Treatments from €137.
 Ten minutes' walk along the seafront to the walled old town.

 What it's known for